-Today, May 8, 2020 is the 75th Anniversary of VE Day or Victory in Europe Day That Ended WWII…at Least On That Front.
+May 8, 2021 was the 76th Anniversary of VE Day or Victory in Europe Day Ending WWII…at Least On That Front.
 And today, August 15, 2021 is VJ Day or Victory in Japan Day Marking 76 Years Since Imperial Japan Surrendered to the Allies.

-Today, is the 75th Anniversary of what came to be known as VE Day, or Victory in Europe Day.
+May 8, 2021 was the 76th Anniversary of what came to be known as VE Day, or Victory in Europe Day.

 On this day, the Allies achieved the unconditional surrender of the forces of Nazis Germany whose titanic arm of forced intrusion was launched against most of Europe in an attempt to gain sovereignty.